syncsketch/syncsketch-maya/README.md

 If you want to contribute to this project, your help is very welcome.
 We are trying to give a minimal version of a Publish workflow, which you can either adapt or get inspired by.

-### Short: Fork our project and send us a pull request.
+### Short: Fork our project and send us a pull request
 ============
 ### How to make a clean pull request

 - Create a personal fork of our Github.